 TRIBAL SUPREME COURT PROJECT MEMORANDUM

 UPDATE OF RECENT CASES

-APRIL 3, 2020
+JUNE 12, 2020

 The Tribal Supreme Court Project (Project) is part of the Tribal Sovereignty Protection Initiative and is staffed by the National Congress of American Indians Fund (NCAI Fund) and the Native American Rights Fund (NARF).
 The Project was formed in 2001 in response to a series of U.S. Supreme Court cases that negatively affected tribal sovereignty.
 The purpose of the Project is to promote greater coordination and to improve strategy on litigation that may affect the rights of all Indian tribes.
 We encourage Indian tribes and their attorneys to contact the Project in our effort to coordinate resources, develop strategy, and prepare briefs, especially when considering a petition for a writ of certiorari, prior to the Supreme Court accepting a case for review.
 You can find copies of briefs and opinions on the major cases we track on the NARF website (http://sct.narf.org).

-The oral argument in McGirt v.
-Oklahoma (18-9526), which was scheduled for April 21, 2020, has been postponed due to the COVID-19 pandemic, along with all other arguments for the Court's April session.
-Before doing so, the Court granted argument time to the Muscogee (Creek) Nation and the United States, as it also had done in Sharp v.
-Murphy.
-The Court has not announced how it will proceed with oral arguments that it has postponed from the March and April sessions.
+We are now in the final weeks before the Court recesses for the summer, and we anticipate decisions in Indian law cases and some pending Indian law petitions as the Court wraps up.
+On May 11, 2020, the Court heard oral argument in McGirt v.
+Oklahoma (18-9526).
+Originally, it was scheduled for April 21, 2020, but, along with all other arguments for the Court's April session, was postponed due to the COVID-19 pandemic and was heard telephonically by the Court.
+Materials for this case, including oral argument audio and transcripts, are available here.
+We expect a decision in this case as well as in Sharp v.
+Murphy (17-1107) in the next few weeks.
+The outcome in these cases will likely effect the disposition in Terry v.
+Oklahoma (18-8801), a pending cert. petition that presents the same issue.

-Since the last update, three petitions have been denied: James v.
-JW Gaming Development (19-971) (tribal sovereign immunity), McMahon v.
-Chemehuevi Indian Tribe (19-820) (reservation status), Watso v.
-Harpstead (19-550) (Indian Child Welfare Act).
-Currently, there are eight Indian law petitions pending and only one of those is scheduled for conference: Neff v.
-United States (19-1127), which is scheduled for the April 17, 2020, conference.
+In addition to the argued cases, four of the seven pending cert petitions are scheduled for conference before the Court's summer recess.
+Baley v.
+United States (19-1134) (Indian water rights/takings) and Cherokee Nation v.
+Bernhardt (19-937) (land-into-trust) are scheduled for June 18, 2020, and Diné Citizens Against Ruining Our Environment v.
+Bureau of Indian Affairs (19-1166) (environmental law/Administrative Procedures Act) and FMC v.
+Shoshone Bannock Tribes (19-1143) (Tribal jurisdiction over non-Indian corporation) are scheduled for June 25, 2020.

 PETITIONS FOR A WRIT OF CERTIORARI GRANTED

 The Court has granted review in two Indian law cases that have not been decided by the Court:

 McGirt v.
 Oklahoma (18-9526)

 Petitioner: Jimcy McGirt

 Petition Granted: December 13, 2019

 Subject Matter: Reservation Disestablishment

 Lower Court Decision: The Oklahoma Court of Criminal Appeals affirmed a lower court's denial

 of Mr. McGirt's post-conviction relief petition.
-Recent Activity: Respondent's brief filed

-Upcoming Activity: Oral argument scheduled for April 21, 2020, was postponed with no new

-date set.